lesshint/lesshint/lib/linters/README.md

 ```

 ## universalSelector
-Disallow the usage of the universal selector.
+Disallow the usage of the universal selector anywhere in a selector expression.
 The universal selector shouldn't be used since it'll cancel out any inheritance.

 ### invalid